-A two day conference on THURSDAY 7th and FRIDAY 8th July 2011, at the Institute of Communications Studies, University of Leeds.
+A two day conference at the Institute of Communications Studies, University of Leeds.
 Organised by The Media Industries Research Centre, ICS, Leeds and Sociology/The Centre for Research on Socio-Cultural Change, The Open University.

 Hard Jobs in Hollywood: How Concentration in Distribution Affects the Production Side of the Media Entertainment Industry by Susan Christopherson (author of Remaking Regional Economies (with Jennifer Clark) and numerous publications on creative economies);

 Bringing ethics back in: cultural production as a practice by Russell Keat (author of the classic text Cultural Goods and the Limits of the Market);